tshepang/blog/content/ideal static blog generator.md

 Anything not listed below is either stuff I take for granted or simply
 missed:

 -   [reStructuredText] support is mandatory.
-It\'s the only markup language I like.
+It's the only markup language I like.
 -   Landing Page should be an Archives View (Post title and date) or a subset (i.e. Recent Posts).
 I would not mind if the latest Post or